ReX-XAI/ReX/README.md

 <!--- BADGES: END --->

-***
+---

 ReX is a causal explainability tool for image classifiers.
+It also works on tabular and 3D data.

-Given an input image and a classifier, ReX calculates a responsibility map across the data and identifies a minimal explanation.
+Given an input image and a classifier, ReX calculates a causal responsibility map across the data and identifies a minimal, sufficient, explanation.

 ![ladybird](tests/test_data/ladybird.jpg "Original Image") ![responsibility map](assets/ladybird_rm.png "Responsibility Map") ![minimal explanation](assets/ladybird_301.png "Explanation")

 ReX is black-box, that is, agnostic to the internal structure of the classifier.
-We assume that we can modify the inputs and send them to the classifier, observing the output.
+ReX finds single explanations, non-contiguous explanations (for partially obscured images), multiple independent explanations, contrastive explanations and lots of other things!
-ReX outperforms other tools on single explanations, non-contiguous explanations (for partially obscured images), and multiple explanations.
+It has a host of options and parameters, allowing you to fine tune it to your data.

 For background information and detailed usage instructions, see our [documentation](https://rex-xai.readthedocs.io/en/latest/).